patternfly/patternfly-react/packages/react-core/src/components/Button/examples/Button.md

 ## Variants

 PatternFly supports several button styling variants to be used in different scenarios as needed.
+The following button variants can be assigned using the `variant` prop.

 ```ts file="./ButtonVariations.tsx"
 ```